People

 Degree Earned: Ph.D. in Mechanical Engineering

-Thesis or Disseration Title: Thermomechanical modeling predictions of the directed energy deposition process using a dislocation mechanics based internal state variable model
+Thesis or Dissertation Title: Thermomechanical modeling predictions of the directed energy deposition process using a dislocation mechanics based internal state variable model

 Where Are They Now: Naval Surface Warfare Center - Carderock Division